autonomouslogic/eve-ref/docs/src/api/industry-cost.md

 * `te` - The time efficiency of the blueprint
 * `runs` - The number of runs
 * `decryptor_id` - The decryptor type ID to use

+### Structure
+* `structure_type_id` - The type ID of the structure where the job is installed.
+If not set, an NPC station is assumed.
 * `rig_id` - The type IDs of the rigs installed on the sture structure where the job is installed

+### System
+* `system_id` - The ID of the system where the job is installed.
+This will resolve security class and cost indices
 * `security` - The security class of the system where the job is installed
-* `structure_type_id` - The type ID of the structure where the job is installed.
-If not set, an NPC station is assumed.

-### System Cost Index
 * `manufacturing_cost` - The manufacturing cost index of the system where the job is installed
 * `invention_cost` - The invention cost index of the system where the job is installed
 * `copying_cost` - The copying cost index of the system where the job is installed